OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationassignment_publish.md

 ## Request body

 ## Response
-If successful, this method returns `204, No Content` response code.
+If successful, this method returns a `204 No Content` response code.
 It does not return anything in the response body.

 ## Example
-Here is an example of how to call this API.
+The following example shows how to call this API.
 ##### Request
-Here is an example of the request.
+The following is an example of a request.
 <!-- {
   "blockType": "request",
   "name": "educationassignment_publish"